Skip to content

 ABOUT THE AUTHOR

-Jenny Jones has worked as a teacher.
-She was also executive Director of the New Zealand Society of Authors 1988-2001, and the Editor of Education Today 2002-2004.
+Returning to New Zealand at twenty-two she began her working life as a teacher.
+She was also Executive Director of the New Zealand Society of Authors 1988-2001, and the Editor of Education Today 2002-2004.
 From 1977-1990 she published under her married name, Jenny Moiser, and since then has published as Jenny Robin Jones.

 MEDIA LINKS AND CLIPS